Springfield Just DROPPED a HELLCAT .380

 What are the main advantages of the Springfield Hellcat .380 over the 9mm version?

-The Hellcat .380 is lighter, especially when loaded (up to 3 oz less).
-It also features a lighter recoil spring, making the slide easier to rack, and offers significantly reduced recoil and muzzle rise for a softer shooting experience.
+The Hellcat .380 is approximately 1.5 oz lighter unloaded and nearly 3 oz lighter when fully loaded.
+It also features a lighter recoil spring, making slide manipulation easier, and offers significantly less muzzle rise for a softer shooting experience.

-Is the Springfield Hellcat .380 easier to operate for people with weaker hands?
+Is the Springfield Hellcat .380 suitable for beginners or individuals with weaker hands?

 Does the Springfield Hellcat .380 retain the OSP system?

-Yes, the Springfield Hellcat .380 features the same OSP (Optical Sight Pistol) system as the original 9mm model.
-This allows for direct mounting of compatible micro red dot sights.
+Yes, the Springfield Hellcat .380 retains the OSP (Optical Sight Pistol) system, allowing for direct mounting of micro red dot sights, similar to its 9mm counterpart.
+It also features the Adaptive Grip Texture.

 Related News